Safe & Sound Protocol (SSP) Frequently Asked Questions

 1. What does the music sound like?

-1. Can I use my own over-the-ear headphones instead?
+1. Can I use my own over-the-ear headphones?

-The SSP relies mostly on mid-frequencies that are effectively delivered through inexpensive headphones.
+The SSP relies mostly on mid-to-high frequencies that are effectively delivered through inexpensive headphones.

 This is what Unyte says about headphones: